mojeedoyedeji/dermvision.docs/docs/source/index.rst

 ^^^^^^^^^^^^

 - **AI-Powered Diagnostics**: Uses machine learning to analyze skin conditions.
 - **Diagnostics Records Management**: The Diagnostics Record Management System (DRMS) in DermVision is a robust tool designed to manage and maintain diagnostic records efficiently.
 It integrates seamlessly with the AI-assisted diagnostic tools, providing a comprehensive solution for tracking, storing, and analyzing diagnostic data.
-T.
-- **Patients Records Management**: DermVision offers a robust patient record management system designed to streamline the documentation, retrieval, and analysis of patient information..
+- **Patients Records Management**: DermVision offers a robust patient record management system designed to streamline the documentation, retrieval, and analysis of patient information.
 - **Clinical Notes Management**: The Clinical Notes Record Management System (CNRMS) within DermVision is designed to streamline the documentation and management of clinical notes, providing healthcare professionals with a centralized, secure, and efficient way to record and access patient information.
 - **Prescription Records Management**: Intuitive design for ease of use.